Comp211-FA24/lab-00/README.md

 ## Part 1.
 Hello World

 After SSH authentication is set up, return to the container environment.
-Then, clone this Git repository within your container with the command `git clone <respository>`.
-In place of where `<respository>` is, you should enter the SSH-based URL of your repository; e.g. `git clone git@github.com:Comp211-SP24/lab-00-username.git`.
+Then, clone this Git repository within your container with the command `git clone <repository>`.
+In place of where `<repository>` is, you should enter the SSH-based URL of your repository; e.g. `git clone git@github.com:Comp211-SP24/lab-00-username.git`.
 You can get this URL by going to the GitHub page and clicking Code -> SSH.

 In your repository, use `mkdir` to make a new directory named `0-hello-world`.
 Use `cd` to change your working directory to be this subdirectory.
 For reference on how to carry out either of these tasks, please refer to Chapter 2: [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1).